EU-China Blue Partnership for the Ocean

 China-EU Marine Data Network Partnership (CEMDnet)

-As a concrete step towards achieving these common Partnership objectives, both the EU and China have set-up two collaborative projects with a focus on marine data exchange and diplomacy, which are intricately connected:
+As a concrete step towards achieving these common Partnership objectives, both the EU and China had set-up two collaborative projects with a focus on marine data exchange and diplomacy, which were intricately connected:

 -